What is the Bot Framework SDK?

 - Azure Storage for cloud storage solution

-Bots are complex apps, with a lot of different parts working together.
+Bots are complex apps with many different parts working together.
 Like any other complex app, this can lead to some interesting bugs or cause your bot to behave differently than expected.
 Before publishing, test your bot.
-We provide several ways to test bots before they are released for use:
+We provide several ways to test bots before they're released for use:

-Test your bot locally with the emulator.
+Test your bot locally with the Bot Framework Emulator.
 The Bot Framework Emulator is a stand-alone app that not only provides a chat interface but also debugging and interrogation tools to help understand how and why your bot does what it does.
-The emulator can be run locally alongside your in-development bot application.
+The Emulator can be run locally alongside your in-development bot application.

-Unit Test your bot with the July update of Bot Framework SDK.
+Unit Test your bot with the current Bot Framework SDK.

-When you are ready for your bot to be available on the web, publish your bot to Azure or to your own web service or data center.
+When you're ready for your bot to be available on the web, deploy your bot to Azure or deploy to your own web service or data center.
 Having an address on the public internet is the first step to your bot coming to life on your site, or inside chat channels.

-Connect your bot to channels such as Facebook, Messenger, Kik, Slack, Microsoft Teams, Telegram, text/SMS, Twilio, and Cortana.
-Bot Framework does most of the work necessary to send and receive messages from all of these different platforms - your bot application receives a unified, normalized stream of messages regardless of the number and type of channels it is connected to.
+Connect your bot to channels, such as Facebook, Messenger, Slack, Microsoft Teams, Telegram, and SMS via Twilio.
+Bot Framework does most of the work necessary to send and receive messages from all of these different platforms—your bot application receives a unified, normalized stream of messages regardless of the number and type of channels it's connected to.
 For information on adding channels, see channels topic.

 Use the data collected in Azure portal to identify opportunities to improve the capabilities and performance of your bot.
 You can get service-level and instrumentation data like traffic, latency, and integrations.
 Analytics also provides conversation-level reporting on user, message, and channel data.
 For more information, see how to gather analytics.